PIER NORTH REDEVELOPMENT:

 BUILDING FORT LAUDERDALE’S SOCIAL HARBOR

-In October, Tavistock began what’s known as a design review process with the City of Fort Lauderdale to review our plans for the portion of the property north of 17th Street.
-This is an extensive review with each of the City’s departments and divisions that each provide input regarding the development’s impact to their respective discipline.
+In October 2018, Tavistock began what’s known as a design review process with the City of Fort Lauderdale to review our plans for the portion of the property north of 17th Street.
+This is an extensive review with the City’s different departments and divisions that each provide input regarding the development’s impact to their respective discipline.
 The process can take a while and will involve updates to our initial plans.
-As always, we’ll make sure to keep you updated as things change.
+As always, we’ll make sure to keep you informed as things change.

 The hotel’s Pier Tower, which was badly damaged in 2017’s Hurricane Irma and has not re-opened, will be repaired and restored giving new life to this local icon.
 The Pier Top will also re-open as a lounge.
 The hotel’s grand entrance has been redrawn to provide a long entranceway that wraps around our storied banyan tree and will provide amazing views.
 There will also be a new 10-story hotel building added just north of the Tower replacing the current hotel rooms that exist in the lower lanai buildings that encircle the property.
 In addition to the new hotel building, Pier Sixty-Six plans to expand and enhance the current programming to include a new signature restaurant overlooking the water, an expanded fitness center, additional event and ballroom spaces including a rooftop lawn, and two-tier pool deck with separate adult-only and family-friendly pools.